barsv/sshfs-win/README.md

 ## How to use

-Once you have installed WinFsp and SSHFS-Win you can start an SSHFS session to a remote computer using the following syntax:
+Once you have installed WinFsp and SSHFS-Win you can start an SSHFS session to a remote computer using the following syntax (you can just type it in the address bar of the windows explorer):

     \\sshfs\[locuser=]user@host[!port][\path]